bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 And for `ECDSA`, the story is very different.
 There are some ways to establish proofs for the security of `ECDSA`, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
 So the confidence we really have in `ECDSA` signatures is really because they have been out there and nobody has really broken them so far.
-But that's totally fine, I totally agree with Peter.
+But that's totally fine, I totally agree with Pieter.
 This is not a main motivation to change this thing.

 Speaker 0: 00:13:56